kaustubhalau/BreastCancerDetection/README.md

 # BreastCancerDetection
-This is the project I made during my first year of mca and i predicted breast cance using convolutional neural network.
+This is the project I made during my first year of mca and i predicted breast cancer using convolutional neural network.